- Engine cranks but won't start

 The most common symptoms of a failed crankshaft position sensor on a Nissan is that the car hesitates to start or the car stalls after it starts.
 In some cases, it may require that you crank the car for a long time to get it to start.

-Follow the instructions below to learn how to replace crankshaft position sensor on a Nissan 3.5L V6 engine.
+Below you will find instructions on how to replace crankshaft position sensor on a Nissan 3.5L V6 engine.

 What you will need